Updated September 30, 2020

 - If a doctor believes you need to be tested for COVID-19, no pre-authorization is required.

 - We will cover the cost of COVID-19 diagnostic testing and treatment, including in-patient medications, with no cost share to fully insured members, including those with high-deductible health plans and HSAs.
 Out-patient medications treating COVID-19 will be covered at the normal member cost share.

-- We will cover the cost of one COVID-19 antibody test per year when the test is ordered by a your attending provider and part of appropriate medical care.
+- We will also cover the cost of COVID-19 antibody tests when they are ordered by a your attending provider and part of appropriate medical care.